JGration/Marvel-Characters-List/README.md

 - Browse characters on the main page
 - Use the search bar to filter characters
 - Click on a character to view details
-- Toggle between API and local data using the button
+- Toggle between API and local data using a button

 ## Technologies